 Ethereal Africa is a gallery of creative wildlife photography that includes motion blur photography and high key wildlife photography.
 Depicting familiar African subjects in an unfamiliar way, this collection of creative wildlife photography contains masterful panning photos and much more.

-The photographs in this collection may be the result of a special moment witnessed or they might have arisen from a different in-camera technique or setting as is the case with both motion blur photos and high key wildlife photography.
-They might be the result of a unique angle and composition, or even a rare natural phenomenon.
-Whatever the reason, each piece of creative wildlife photography in this collection truly qualifies as an African wildlife fine art photo.
-This boutique gallery has been reserved for those rare and special photographs, the kind that a wildlife photographer cannot demand but that he must rather pursue, with relentless patience, passion and blind hope.
-These creative wildlife photos, which include motion bur photography (also called panning photography) have been painstakingly collected over the duration of two decades and are the result of thousands of hours spent in Africa’s wildest places.
+The photographs in this creative wildlife photography gallery may are the result of different in-camera techniques and setting.
+Panning photos that include motion blur photography high key wildlife photography have been employed to showcase Africa’s beauty.
+Some of the creative wildlife photos in this gallery are the result of a unique angle and composition, or even a natural weather event.
+Whatever the reason, this creative wildlife photography gallery has been reserved for those rare and special photographs; the kind that a creative wildlife photographer cannot demand but must rather pursue, with relentless patience, passion and blind hope.
+The photos in this gallery have been painstakingly created over the duration of two decades, and are the result of thousands of hours spent in Africa’s wildest places.

-The photographs, although sometimes unbelievable, have not been digitally manipulated but have rather been created in the field and in the camera by tweaking camera settings for high key wildlife photography and panning photos, also called motion blur photography.
-Read more about GDT Fine Art Wildlife Prints.
+These creative wildlife photographs, although sometimes unbelievable, have not been digitally manipulated but have rather been created in the field and in the camera by tweaking camera settings for high key wildlife photography and panning photos, also called motion blur photography.

 Disappearing Lechwe - Choosing to portray my subject in an abstract way, I let your imagination wonder beyond the horizon (Kafue, Zambia).

 Zebra Plains - On the great plains of East Africa a zebra disappears behind a veil of grass at sunset (Masai Mara, Kenya).